Lathrop Brown

 A circular pin-back campaign button featuring a halftone portrait of Lathrop Brown with the inscription “FOR CONGRESS – LATHROP BROWN” around the perimeter.
 Likely produced circa 1912 during his successful campaign for the U.S. House of Representatives from New York's 1st congressional district.
 The button is an example of early 20th-century political ephemera, using celluloid over tin with a metal pin back, a common construction for campaign materials of the era.

+Lathrop Brown (February 26, 1883 – November 28, 1959) was a United States representative from New York.

+Early life and education
-Lathrop Brown (February 26, 1883 – November 28, 1959) was a United States Representative from New York.
-Born in New York City, he graduated from Groton School in 1900 and from Harvard University in 1903, where he was roommates with Franklin Delano Roosevelt.
-He engaged in the real estate business and served in Squadron A of the National Guard of New York, for five years.

-He was keenly interested in eugenics.
+Brown was born on February 26, 1883, in New York City.
+His brother was architect Archibald Brown.
+He graduated from Groton School in 1900 and from Harvard University in 1903, where he was roommates with Franklin D. Roosevelt.
+He engaged in the real estate business and served in Squadron A of the National Guard of New York for five years.
+He was also keenly interested in eugenics.

 Government service

-He was elected as a Democrat to the Sixty-third Congress (March 4, 1913 – March 3, 1915) and unsuccessfully contested the election of Frederick C. Hicks to the Sixty-fourth Congress.
+Brown was elected as a Democrat to the Sixty-third Congress (March 4, 1913 – March 3, 1915) and unsuccessfully contested the election of Frederick C. Hicks to the Sixty-fourth Congress.
 He was special assistant to the Secretary of the Interior from March 1917 to October 1918, and served as a private in the Tank Corps during the First World War.
 He was joint secretary of President Woodrow Wilson's Industrial Conference in 1919 and was a delegate to the Democratic National Conventions in 1920, 1924, and 1936.
 He studied monetary theory at the Graduate School of Harvard University from 1928 to 1932.

 The family lived in a series of houses beginning on Long Island where Brown bought a 100-acre estate on St. James Harbor where they raised and raced horses.
 They commissioned Archibald Manning Brown to design a large, modern country house, although they never lived in it.
 (It's now known as the Knox School).
 While Brown served in Congress and as the assistant to the Secretary of Interior, they lived near the White House in Washington.
 They later moved to Manhattan, then The Windmill on Montauk Point, and Boston.